TdoubleG/ngx-firebase-auth/README.md

 | reauthenticateWithCredential| :heavy_check_mark: |

 ## Usage
-The usage of this library is very easy.
  To use the Service just inject it in the constructor like every other service
 ```
 constructor(private authService: NgxFirebaseAuthService) {
     // some code